 Mimosas are another fun, citrusy cocktail perfect for the summer.

-Made with equal parts sparkling wine and Triple Sec, it couldn’t be easier to whip up.
+Made with equal parts champagne or sparkling wine and Triple Sec, it couldn’t be easier to whip up.

 As basic as it is, though, mimosa is one of the most beloved cocktails on the planet.